 Progress to Date:

 The engine was moved by BNSF back to the Lenard Draper Maintenance Facility at the Lake Superior Railroad Museum in Duluth in early 2015.
-Work has continued over the summer on the interior of the cab, the locomotive’s controls and the boiler has been approved by the FRA for rebuilding.
-Some painting has been done in places that will be difficult to reach when the rods and plumbing are reconnected.
+Work has continued since then on the interior of the cab, the locomotive’s controls and the boiler has been approved by the FRA for rebuilding.
+Painting is nearly done and various parts are re-installed for a test fire sometime in March/April of 2017.

-Following FRA approval the engine will be reassembled, a boiler jacket built and installed with testing to follow.
-An actual running schedule has yet to be worked out, but 2016 looks good!
+Following FRA approval the engine has been reassembled, a boiler jacket built and installed with testing to follow.
+An actual running schedule has yet to be worked out, but 2017 looks good for steam power!